 Shortly afterwards, it’s revealed that Hardkiss helped her out.
 Later on at Stump Towers, the Brides are relaxing following their victorious moment.
 As Carrie & Libby share another comforting hug with their reunited mother, the series ends with Hardkiss telling Dark Ali that she’s still miffed with Go-Go turning on them.
 However, she wonders if it’s good or bad that they now have a “Guardian Angel From Hell” looking out for them as Painkiller Jane looks over the city from the rooftops.

 Before we finally get to her first go-around in the solo series corral, let’s get to a few more comics from this particular publishing company.
 Even though Painkiller Jane does appear within the pages of a two-issue mini-series called “Ash/22 Brides”, she’s not as essential here as she was in the previous series.
 As such, I’ll do a brief plot summary for this part.
 Essentially, there’s a small statue that our familiar group of females have managed to swipe from an international art smuggler’s collection and have returned to the Guggenhaus Museum.
 Eventually, they’re approached by a group of demonic-looking vampires as their leader claims that it “belongs to the Sedahcia Sect”.
 During the commotion, the statue falls and shatters, unveiling a specific access card called the Tomorrow Key (or Infinity Access, both names are used).
 Not to mention, the Brides gets some help from a superpowered fireman named Ashley Quinn a.k.a.
 Ash, who crosses paths with them after the dealer’s apartment was destroyed through arson.
-They’re ultimately met by Sir Humbert Whitney, who’s standing before them despite having previously discovered a series of stasis chambers beneath the surface of the Melanesian Islands back in 1856.
+They’re ultimately met by Sir Whitney Humbert, who’s standing before them despite having previously discovered a series of stasis chambers beneath the surface of the Melanesian Islands back in 1856.
 Having been turned into a vampire by the Sedahcia Sect, he tells them that the newly-acquired access card must be safeguarded before a horde of the opposing group’s dinosaurs (which are able to talk, by the way) burst in and eat him.
 After fighting them off, the group makes their way back to the smuggler’s toasted apartment for answers.
 As they head inside, Carrie reminds her sister that they lost their commission due to the statue getting destroyed.
 As such, they might as well go back to where this whole venture started, especially since the former tenant stole the monkey statue from a Sri Lanka-based museum.
 Even though they were hired by the Guggenhaus owners to get it back for them, they’re not fully aware of its whole history.
 As such, she hopes that they can learn about the statue’s origin in order to get to the answers they need.
 Just then, they’re met upon by the dealer himself named Hunter Bounty.
 After our main group acquire the much-needed information from him, they form a plan before Lulu provides them with one of her father’s helicopters.
 Ten hours later, they arrive at a castle in Sri Lanka.
 Hunter explains that it was brought over brick-by-brick near the end of the 19th Century, to which Dark Ali also mentions that its former occupants, the Whitney Family, left England after Sir Whitney Humbert went missing during his overseas excursion.
 As they head inside, they’re suddenly met upon by a swarm of ghosts.
 They soon discover that it’s the spirits of Sir Humbert and his family.
 As things settle down, Whitney explains that after his Oceania-based excursion, he took his home & his family and fled the country in order to evade the Sedahcia Sect, especially since those vampires were among the terrible beings that he accidentally released from their stasis chambers.
 They attacked him and he wound up becoming a vampire, but he managed to evade their intent to kill him.
 Upon his return home within England however, he became consumed by his bloodlust and ended up turning his sister Emily into a vampire herself.
 From there, they attacked their remaining family and consumed their blood before they fled the country altogether.
 Thankfully, he’s able to help our main group reach the catacombs in order for the vampiric sect to be stopped once and for all.
 Seventeen hours later, they arrive at the temple within the Melanesian Islands as Ash uses his fire-based powers to open the main gate for himself and his teammates.
 After making some significant progress within the main chamber, they’re suddenly met upon by several vampires.
 Despite being surrounded, Ash and the Brides manage to fight them off before their brawl carries over into the main technological hub.
 They discover a small group of fluently-speaking dinosaurs who say that they’ve been trying to keep themselves away from humankind for several millennia.
-Ash tells them that he’s been seeing several images within his mind and that he was hoping to learn the truth about them, specifically “things from the future” that could potentially affect his past.
+Ash tells them that he’s been seeing lots of images within his mind and that he was hoping to learn the truth about them, specifically “things from the future” that could potentially affect his past.
 The leading T-Rex then proceeds to explain how millions of years ago, the various dino bodies that they inhabit were used as hosts by their alien race, since they needed to take “sturdier physical forms” in order to survive.
 They wound up stranded on Earth and thus, needed the stasis chambers in order to preserve their “immortal consciousness” by preventing their host bodies from withering.
 As they endlessly waited for their rescue, they would only leave their pods in order to occasionally check on humanity’s progress.
 When Libby asks them about the rise of the vampiric sect, the T-Rex says that it was “a misguided effort” for them to discover some deterrents.
-Carrie then asks about the access card (or “green diskette” as she says here), to which another dinosaur explains that each one of those contains a portion of their collected knowledge that their race has gathered over several millions years of universal space travel.
+Carrie then asks about the access card (or “green diskette” as she says here), to which another dinosaur explains that each one of those contains a portion of their collected knowledge that their race has gathered over several million years of universal space travel.
 When Humbert escaped from them over a century ago, he swiped a statue that just so happened to have one of their disks within it.
 Sir Whitney confesses that he stole it in order to get some money, before Bounty also admits to swiping the statue from him for some cash as well.
 Ash then apologizes to them for everything that’s happened and that they deserve their privacy.
 With the disc back in the dinos’ possession (as well as their treasure that some of the Brides tried to swipe for themselves), our main group proceed to fly back home as Ash calls out some of the ladies for their attempted pilfering of the alien dinosaurs.
 He then says that even though he didn’t get to learn about his past, he’s still satisfied how there’s no more dinosaurs or vampires running loose.

 From there, the comic ends with a guy getting attacked by a female vampire.
 Suddenly, she gets shot and killed by Painkiller Jane who’s stunned about slaying a creature of the night.
 She also discovers a dinosaur egg that her victim has swiped before taking it for herself as she takes her leave.